Link Search Menu Expand Document

 The default value of the batchSize is 10.
 The value can be seen at Constant.DefaultBatchOperationSize.

-In SQL Server, the ADO.NET maximum number of parameters are 2100.
-The batch operation will fail if you reach that number.
-You can set the batch number by passing the value in the batchSize argument.
+In SQL Server, ADO.NET supports a maximum of 2100 parameters.
+The batch operation will fail if this limit is exceeded.
+Adjust the batch size using the batchSize argument accordingly.

 Behind the scene of the Batch Operations